Stephanie Byers

-Stephanie Byers (born February 5, 1963) is an American politician and educator who serves in the Kansas House of Representatives from the 86th district.
+Stephanie Byers (born February 5, 1963) is an American politician and educator who served in the Kansas House of Representatives from the 86th district.
 Her victory in the 2020 election made her the first openly transgender person to serve in the Kansas Legislature and the first transgender Native American person, a member of the Chickasaw Nation, elected to office in the United States, but she did not run for reelection.

 Early life and education

 Stephanie Byers was born February 5, 1963, in Norman, Oklahoma.
 Byers came out as transgender in 2014.
 Byers graduated from Oklahoma Christian University with a Bachelor of Music Education in 1986 and later Kansas State University with a Master of Music in 2015.

 Career

 Teaching

 Byers taught at Wichita North High School for 29 years before retiring in 2019.
 In 2018, she was given the National Educator of the Year award by the GLSEN.
 From 2018 to 2020, she served on the board of Wichita Pride where during her tenure she served as the Communications Director and Board Secretary.
-She spoke in front of the Supreme Court of the United States on behalf of GLSEN while the court was hearing arguments in Bostock v.
+She spoke at a rally outside of the Supreme Court of the United States on behalf of GLSEN while the court was hearing arguments in Bostock v.
 Clayton County.